wurmlab/genomicscourse/2016-SIB/practicals/rnaseq/TP2.md

 all(file.exists(files))
 ```

 To sum up transcript expression levels, `tximport` needs a data.frame with a transcript ID column and a gene ID column.
 You will retrieve this information from the Ensembl database via the Biomart webservice.
-Biomart queries require the specification of 1) a dataset to use, 2) a list of filters to select specific Ensembl genes (not needed in our case), 3) a list of attributes to output.
+Biomart queries require the specification of:
+1) a dataset to use
+2) a list of filters to select specific Ensembl genes (not needed in our case)
+3) a list of attributes to output.

 It is possible to build the Biomart query from the web interface ([the needed query would be obtain by specifying the following dataset and attributes](<http://www.ensembl.org/biomart/martview/368fdd3310212bc95ef4d904847c1408?VIRTUALSCHEMANAME=default&ATTRIBUTES=dmelanogaster_gene_ensembl.default.feature_page.ensembl_transcript_id|dmelanogaster_gene_ensembl.default.feature_page.ensembl_gene_id&FILTERS=&VISIBLEPANEL=resultspanel)), but there is a Bioconductor package called `biomaRt` that allows to obtain results directly into R:
 ```R
 library(biomaRt)
 ## Choose D. melanogaster dataset in Ensembl release 84